This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-1. Rub the lamb chops liberally with mint salt on all sides.
-Rest for up to an hour, or refrigerate over night, then bring the chops to room temperature.
+- Pat the lamb chops dry.
+Mix to combine the mint, garlic powder, and salt.
+Rub the lamb chops liberally with mint salt on all sides.
+Rest for up to an hour, or cover and refrigerate over night, then bring the chops to room temperature.

-2. In a heavy saute pan, heat the olive oil and butter over medium high heat until the butter is melted and hot, but not smoking.
+- In a heavy saute pan, heat half of the olive oil and half of the butter over medium high heat until the butter is melted and hot, but not smoking.
 Swirl the pan to combine the fats.

-3. Place the lamb chops in the hot pan, listening for the big sizzle.
+- Place half of the lamb chops in the hot pan, listening for the big sizzle.
 Adjust the heat down a touch if needed.
-If there’s no big sizzle, remove the chops and heat the pan until it’s hot but not smoking.
+If thereโs no big sizzle, remove the chops and heat the pan until itโs hot but not smoking.

 Hi Maureen,